jgat/csse1001-tutorials/tutor_notes.md

 - not saving files with a `.py` extension,
 - not knowing where to save it (files in `C:\Python27` are doomed to be lost forever... note also that some students (first years) may not have ever saved files to their H: drive before).

-The first "Hello, World" task does what it says on the label; the observant student may notice that the solution can be copied directly out of the course notes - bonus points to them for reading the notes!
+The first "Hello, World" task does what it says on the label, followed by a `x=raw_input(); print "Hello,", x` task; the observant student may notice that the solution can be copied directly out of the course notes - bonus points to them for reading the notes!

 The second task is an exercise in playing around with the IDLE console, as well as getting used to quirks like integer division, string operations, and the modulo operator.
 If students can't guess, encourage them to try more examples with different numbers/etc.